cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/02-relational-algebra/relational-algebra.rst

     7       5         *A Wizard of Earthsea*       1968
     ======= ========= ============================ ====

-The **books** relation has primary key **book_id**; **author_id** is a foreign key to another table we will use later in this chapter.
+The **books** relation has primary key **book_id**, while **author_id** is a foreign key to another table we will use later in this chapter.

 Selection
 ---------

 Selection applies a Boolean condition to the tuples in a relation.
-The result of a selection operation is a relation containing exactly those tuples for which the selection condition evaluated to true.
+The result of a selection operation is a relation containing exactly those tuples for which the selection condition is true.
 For example, if we are interested in books published after 1960, we can write the selection operation to retrieve just those books as:

 .. math::